 Solutions to overcome communication failures should pinpoint the most vulnerable points in time across the communication continuum where common communication failures may occur, whether at message transmission, reception, or acknowledgement stages.
 Healthcare organizations and clinicians may leverage health information technology to support coordination and closed-loop communication, as solutions aimed at improving message transmission may commonly include technological interventions.
 Interventions aimed at improving the reception of information and follow-up actions have shown positive effects in preventing misdiagnosis and timely treatment.
 For example, communication strategies for follow-up of abnormal mammograms found that documentation of the follow-up plan by the physician increased appropriate follow-up of test results.
-As another example, escalation strategies that involved an e-trigger tool to send secure emails, make phone calls, and inform clinic directors when "red-flag" cancer-related findings were detected.
-These e-triggers helped to ensure that red-flag findings were addressed, leading to more timely diagnostic evaluations and significantly improving follow-up - including reducing time to diagnosis of colorectal cancer-related triggers by 96 days.
+78 As another example, escalation strategies that involved an e-trigger tool to send secure emails, make phone calls, and inform clinic directors when "red-flag" cancer-related findings were detected.
+79 These e-triggers helped to ensure that red-flag findings were addressed, leading to more timely diagnostic evaluations and significantly improving follow-up, including reducing time to diagnosis of colorectal cancer-related triggers by 96 days.
 Meanwhile, interventions aimed at message acknowledgement, such as effective translation of "redflag"' findings to PCPs through a similar escalation strategy, showed that escalation is insufficient on its own.
-The same study found that a team-based communication approach where nurses are given diagnostic information can be beneficial in ensuring closed-loop communication and preventing communication failures.
+80 The same study found that a team-based communication approach where nurses are given diagnostic information can help ensure closed-loop communication and prevent communication failures.80

 There are a variety of approaches to measuring quality to ensure that clinicians and healthcare systems reduce the likelihood of communication failures and missing important findings resulting in diagnostic errors.
 Measurement approaches, potential measure concepts, and supporting rationale are included in Table 7.
 As a general principle, the Committee thought it was important that all clinicians involved in communication have a shared responsibility for ensuring communication across settings.
 Measure developers can use these concepts and approaches to develop and test new clinical quality measures, either as process measures to support diagnosis or as clinical outcome measures.
 Payers can use these measurement approaches to support and incentivize the adoption of diagnostic best practices and improve quality of care.
 The measure concepts can be considered to drive quality improvement and/or accountability, as appropriate.
+Prior to implementation, measurement approaches and concepts should be fully specified, developed, and tested.